 Engineered quartz is as hard as granite, but due to added resins it is less rigid than natural stone.
 In other words, quartz slabs are slightly flexible.
 They are also more resistant to scratching and other external impacts.
 The internal structure of engineered quartz is uniform, therefore quartz slabs do not contain hidden cracks or impurities that often occur in natural stones.
 Quartz slabs of the same type shall be uniform in colour and pattern.

-Engineered quartz consists of 90-95 percent ground quartz particles, and only 5-10 percent resins and pigments.
-It is non-toxic and does not cause allergies.
-Most engineered quartz products have Green Guard Environmental Institute certificate which ensures the lowest possible amount of volatile substances released into the environment.
-After all, everything on the planet at least minimally breathes.
+Engineered quartz is non-toxic and non-allergenic because it does not release chemicals into the air.
+Most quartz products have the Green Guard Environmental Institute certificate which ensures the lowest possible levels of volatile substances released into the environment.

 Another good thing about engineered quartz is that it is relatively resistant to heat (up to 150 °C), although this resistance does not compare to granite, marble or sandstone.
 Quartz can be sensitive to lower, but longer-lasting heat.
 If you accidentally place a hot pot on your quartz worktop, most probably nothing will happen.
 Just quickly remove it and don't do it on purpose.
 It is advisable to move pots from the stove onto trivets instead.
 If an open flame or a very hot object contacts engineered quartz surface in a fabricator's workshop or at home, the resins in the material can cause discoloration.